aseroff/aseroff.github.io/README.md

 This repo is the source and builds for aseroff's personal portfolio site.
-Note that the master branch is `source`, as github.io hosts the master branch.
+Note that the master branch is `source`, as github.io will only host the `master` branch.

 ## Development